thosgood/this-weeks-finds/markdown/51-100/week058.md

 as a kind of "connection" that tells you how to parallel transport along the edges, and the constraint says the connection is flat.
 Expectation values of physical observables are then computed as sums over these states.
-In fact, this TQFT is a baby version of BF theory *without* cosmological constant.
-A toy model of a toy model of quantum gravity, in other words: the classical solutions of BF theory without cosmological constant are just flat connections on some G-bundle where G is a Lie group, while the Dijkgraaf-Witten model does something similar for a finite group.
+In fact, this TQFT is a baby version of $BF$ theory *without* cosmological constant.
+A toy model of a toy model of quantum gravity, in other words: the classical solutions of $BF$ theory without cosmological constant are just flat connections on some G-bundle where G is a Lie group, while the Dijkgraaf-Witten model does something similar for a finite group.